grahampugh/grahampugh.github.io/_posts/2023-08-21-introducing-jcds2.md

 token=$(plutil -extract token raw "$token_file")
 ```

-Note that starting from Jamf Pro 10.49.0, you can altwernatively obtain a bearer token using new API Clients, but to avoid this post getting too complicated, I'll leave that for another blog post.
+Note that starting from Jamf Pro 10.49.0, you can alternatively obtain a bearer token using new API Clients, but to avoid this post getting too complicated, I'll leave that for another blog post.

 ### Step 2 - check if there is an existing package in Jamf Pro